aspose-cells/Aspose-Cells-Tutorials/cells/english/java/_index.md

 ## What is “create excel java”?

 Creating an Excel workbook programmatically means generating `.xls` or `.xlsx` files directly from Java code, without manual interaction with Microsoft Excel.
 Aspose.Cells abstracts the low‑level file structure, letting you focus on business logic—adding rows, formulas, charts, or even protecting worksheets—all with a clean, object‑oriented API.

+## Quick Answers
+- **Can I create Excel files from scratch in Java?** Yes – Aspose.Cells provides a fluent API to build workbooks programmatically.
+- **Do I need a license for production use?** A commercial license is required for deployment; a free trial is available for evaluation.
+- **Which Java versions are supported?** Java 8 and above are fully supported.
+- **Can I merge multiple Excel files in Java?** Absolutely – the library includes built‑in methods for merging workbooks.
+- **Is PDF conversion possible?** Yes, you can convert Excel to PDF, HTML, CSV, and many other formats with a single line of code.

 ## Why use Aspose.Cells to create Excel Java files?